-According to new numbers released from the U.S. National Institute on Alcohol Abuse and Alcoholism, deaths related to alcohol have double since 1999.
-The researchers report there have been almost 1 millions alcohol-related deaths over the past two decades.
+According to new numbers released from the U.S. National Institute on Alcohol Abuse and Alcoholism, deaths related to alcohol have doubled since 1999.
+The researchers report there have been almost 1 million alcohol-related deaths over the past two decades.
 Alcohol was to blame for 2.6% of deaths in 2017 alone.

 Over half of these deaths can be attributed to liver disease or alcohol overdose.

 While light alcohol intake is ok, there are more health concerns that can arise when one goes over the recommended daily intake.
 For women, this is one drink a day, while for men, it’s two drinks a day.

 12 ounces of beer (5 percent alcohol content)

 8 ounces of malt liquor (7 percent alcohol content)

 5 ounces of wine (12 percent alcohol content)